sematext/docs/docs/dashboards/quick-start.md

 description: Sematext Cloud is a modern monitoring, log management, transaction tracing, and real user monitoring system.
 Dashboarding is system's powerful feature for cohesive data analysis from multiple data sources such as logs, metrics, and events.

-After you get logged into Sematext Cloud at <https://apps.sematext.com> (or <https://apps.eu.sematext.com> if using Sematext Cloud Europe), the first step is to create a Dashboard.
+After you log into Sematext Cloud at <https://apps.sematext.com> (or <https://apps.eu.sematext.com> if using Sematext Cloud Europe), the first step is to create a Dashboard.
 A Dashboard is a collection for different types of data.
 This is where you keep logs, metrics, events, infrastructure data and experience statistics in a single screen for easy correlation and troubleshooting.

 For example, if you have a development and a production environment, it might make sense to have one Dashboard for each.
 You can create as many Dashboards as you want.

 ## Creating a Dashboard

-You create a Dashboard by pressing the **+ Create Dashboard** button in the Monitoring tab.
+You create a Dashboard by pressing the **+ Add New Dashboard** button in the Dashboards tab.

 ![Create a new Dashboard](../images/dashboards/create-dash.png)